icerpc/icerpc-docs/pages/docs/icerpc-core/connection/client-vs-server-connections.md

 server.Listen();
 ```

+A server accepts connections and remembers which connections it accepted.
+This allows the server to shut down these
+connections when you shut down the server.

 ## The protocol connection abstraction

 `ClientConnection`, `ConnectionCache` and `Server` all create and manage instances of the protocol connection